Pips Answer for Wednesday, November 19, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-19
+NYT Pips easy answer for 2025-11-19

-Answer for 2025-11-19
+Complete answer for 2025-11-19 (Easy)

 I started today's Pips puzzles by diving into the Easy grid designed by Ian Livengood.
 Right away, I noticed the Equals region covering three cells in the middle.
 I looked at my available dominoes—[4,1], [3,4], [1,3], and [5,3]—and realized that the values 1 and 3 are repeated quite a bit.
 I placed the [5,3] domino first because the 5 had to go somewhere that didn't mess up the smaller sum targets.
 The 'less than 3' region was a big hint, as it forced a 1 or 2 into those spots.
 Once I connected [0,2] and [1,2], the rest of the board fell into place like a game of Tetris.